 The English Department offers international undergraduate and graduate students advanced courses to support academic English skills.
-This support is offered through courses numbered ENGL 99 and 101.
-Five courses are currently offered.
-ENGL 99 address academic listening and reading skills, while all ENGL 101 courses address written communication.
+Four courses are currently offered.
+ENGL 99S address oral communication skills, while ENGL 101 courses address written communication.

 |Academic English I (for undergraduate and graduate students)

 |Academic English II (for undergraduate students)

 |Academic English II (for graduate students)

 Instruction in language and composition skills for responding to academic assignments with appropriate writing conventions.
 Critical thinking is emphasized as the process of developing, organizing, and revising drafts is practiced.
 Includes vocabulary development and error correction strategies; responsible use and accurate summarizing of published source material; and the design and presentation of web 2.0 compositions.
 Prepares students for ENGL 150 and for writing in other disciplines.
 101C may NOT be taken concurrently with 101B.

 Instruction in writing professional communication, academic papers and reports and in using published source material in writing.
 Provides experience in presenting oral reports and participating in discussions.
 Prepares students for academic writing in their disciplines.
 Students may take the class “Pass/Fail”.
-This is arranged with student’s adviser and department.
+This is arranged with student’s advisor and department.
 Instructors will report a grade for all students, whether or not they are taking the class pass/fail.
 101D may NOT be taken concurrently with 101B.